SeldonIO/seldon-core/docs-gb/README.md

 ![Data-centric pipeline](images/pipeline-intro.png)

 Lastly, Core 2 provides Experiments as part of its orchestration capabilities, enabling users to implement routing logic such as A/B tests or Canary deployments to models or pipelines in production.
-After experiments are run, you can promote new models or pipelines, or launch new experiments, so that you can continuously improve the performance of your ML products.
+After experiments are run, you can promote new models or pipelines, or launch new experiments, so that you can continuously improve the performance of your ML applications.

 ## Resource Management